 |---|---|

-For more information on protecting your home from care fees, you can visit MP Estate Planning, which provides valuable insights and guidance.
+For more information on protecting your home from care fees, you can visit MP Estate Planning, which provides detailed guidance on the options available to you.

 Assessing Your Current Care Needs